Hong Kong to extend coronavirus-related restrictions by 14 days

-HONG KONG (Reuters) - Hong Kong’s government will extend social restrictions aimed at tackling the coronavirus for another 14 days, the Chine-ruled city’s leader Carrie Lam said on Tuesday.
+HONG KONG, April 21 (Reuters) - Hong Kong’s government will extend social restrictions aimed at tackling the coronavirus for another 14 days, the Chine-ruled city’s leader Carrie Lam said on Tuesday.

 Hong Kong recorded zero new coronavirus cases on Monday for the first time since early March.
 The city has confirmed 1,025 total cases and four deaths since the outbreak began in January.